tarunbeerelli/RLEF-code/RESULTS.md

 curriculum acts on.
 A more mechanical factor also depresses the B series, visible only in per-turn error
 classes: the regime loses roughly one later turn in fifteen to unparseable output (§7).

-### 5.4 D1 — self-graded tests and a Goodhart collapse
+### 5.4 D1 — self-generated tests and a Goodhart collapse

 D1 has the model author its own tests before coding, then grades its code against them.
 The objective
-collapsed: introductory solve@1 fell to **3.6%**, below the untrained baseline, while training KL climbed monotonically.
+collapsed: introductory solve@1 fell to **3.6%**, way below the untrained baseline, while training KL climbed monotonically.

 <img src="assets/goodhart_training_curve.png" width="620" alt="D1 training success rate">

-The instructive part is the shape of the training curve.
-It stays high and even trends upward (mean ≈ 0.35, swinging ~0.1–0.75 across ~190 updates) because it scores the model against a yardstick the model itself is bending.
-Two forces produce the signature.
-The reward is computed on the model's own tests, so as code and tests co-adapt, *self-reported* success stays high while real correctness does not follow.
-And the metric tracks a group of 12 rollouts at temperature 0.7, so it effectively reports the **best of the group**: a minority still follow the intended refinement path, and their intermittent successes keep the aggregate elevated while most of the group converges on the exploit.
-Greedy single-generation evaluation on real held-out tests then reports the **dominant** mode, and the number collapses.
+The instructive part is the shape of that training curve.
+It stays high and even trends upward (mean ≈ 0.35, swinging ~0.1–0.75 across ~190 updates) on the same whole-question measure the other arms use.
+Two forces produce the divergence.
+The auxiliary test-quality term pays +0.15 for tests that pass the model's own code and fail a stub — a proxy for good tests that measures self-consistency, and one obtainable without any capability, while the real pass rate it competes against is expensive to move.
+And the training metric reports the best of twelve rollouts at temperature 0.7, so intermittent successes hold the curve up while the modal trajectory degrades.
+Greedy single-generation eval reports that modal trajectory, and it collapses to 3.6%.
+The obvious alternative fails: writing three tests might simply have crowded the code out of the 1,200-token budget, but a re-run at 1,500 collapsed identically.

 The methodological lesson: **greedy evaluation is the integrity check that a temperature-sampled, multi-generation training curve cannot be.**